On two cohomological Hall algebras: Introduction

-The latter CoHA was defined by Kontsevich-Soibelman in the cornerstone work \cite{KS}, associated to the 3-Calabi-Yau category of representations of a quiver with potential, called the critical CoHA.
-Recall associated to any quiver with potential, there is a Jacobian algebra $J_W$, which is defined as the quotient of the path algebra by the ideal generated by the derivatives of the potential (\cite{DWZ}, see also \S~\ref{sec:crit coha}).
-The category of modules over $J_W$ is a 3-Calabi-Yau category.
+The latter CoHA was defined by Kontsevich-Soibelman in the cornerstone work \cite{KS}, associated to the category of representations of a quiver with potential, called the critical CoHA.
+Recall that associated to any quiver with potential, there is a Jacobian algebra $J_W$, which is defined as the quotient of the path algebra by the ideal generated by the derivatives of the potential (\cite{DWZ}, see also \S~\ref{sec:crit coha}).
+The category of modules over $J_W$ is an abelian heart of a standard $t$-structure in a 3-Calabi-Yau category \cite{Keller}.
 Kontsevich-Soibelman constructed a critical CoHA, whose underlying vector space is the critical cohomology of the representation space of $J_W$ \cite{KS}.
-Here critical cohomology is the cohomology valued in a vanishing cycle.
+Here critical cohomology means cohomology valued in a vanishing cycle.